 Effect on

-% Change in Income Before
+% Change in income before

-Copper Rod Prices Income Tax
+copper rod income tax and equity

+prices Increase (decrease)

-2016 +10.80% (₱ 38.00)
+2016 +10.80% (₽38.00)

 -10.80% 38.00

 2015 +11.13% (31.58)

 -11.13% 31.58

-PDP Group's exposure to price risk on copper rod purchases is managed through back-to-back purchase of rods versus sales orders, average pricing on the firm orders like automobile wire products with long-term contracts, and obtaining orders from contractors with a fixed price or locked-in contracts with a specified period.
+PDP Group's exposure to price risk on copper rod purchases is managed through back-to-back purchase of rods versus sales orders, average pricing on the firm orders like automobile wire products with long-term contracts, and obtaining orders from contractors with a fixed price or locked-in contracts with a specified period. f.

-f.
 Operating and regulatory risk

-CMSIS is accredited by the The Joint Commission, a private sector, US-based, not-for-profit organization.
+CMSIS is accredited by the The Joint Commission, a private sector, U.S.-based, not-for-profit organization.
 This accreditation significantly influences the CMSIS's credentialing and documentation processes for the traveling healthcare professionals.
 The Joint Commission accreditation is deemed as the Gold Seal of Standards for healthcare staffing companies and provides license to transact business with hospitals and association requiring The Joint Commission accreditation.
 Any changes on the accreditation rules and regulations may adversely affect the CMSIS's credentialing and operating procedures and ability to staff qualified healthcare professionals.
 The CMSIS manages its exposure to such risks by conducting internal audits and monitoring new rules and regulations from The Joint Commission.

-With respect to its international business segment, CMSIS is subject to regulations by the US State Department for the immigration of nurses and temporary work visa of therapists to the USA.
-These governmental regulations significantly influence the CMSIS' ability to deploy nurses and therapists in the USA.
-CMSIS manages its exposure to such risks by actively monitoring legal and regulatory pronouncements issued by the US State Department.
+With respect to its international business segment, the CMSIS is subject to regulations by the U.S. State Department for the immigration of nurses and temporary work visa of therapists to the U.S. These governmental regulations significantly influence the Group's ability to deploy nurses and therapists in the U.S. The Group manages its exposure to such risks by actively monitoring legal and regulatory pronouncements issued by the U.S. State Department.